 Community Health Worker, Bi-lingual Services

-Stephanie is new to the coast but has a lot to offer our community.
+Stephanie moved to the coast in 2018 has a lot to offer our community.
 Stephanie is bilingual; in addition to speaking Spanish, she can read and write the language.
 She has a BA in Psychology from University of San Francisco with an emphasis in biology.
 Most recently, Stephanie found her calling at a non-profit organization in the Bay Area; East Bay Agency for Children.
 There, in her role as Support Specialist she provided administrative support and was responsible for compiling service data, event coordinating, and putting in place several systems that facilitated the Grief and Loss program for young children.

 Additionally, she also provided a direct service for bereavement and illness effected individuals for prospective clients and co-facilitated grief support groups for children ages 3–17 years old.
 Stephanie also provided systemic support for the Practicum Program within EBAC alongside the Field Placement Coordinator.
 Stephanie has 13 years of experience in sales, customer service, and management.
 Other experience includes banking and IRS auditing.

 Joanne became a Community Health Worker on the Mendonoma Health Alliance team in 2019.
 She is studying for her bachelor’s degree in sociology with a focus on community health and plans to pursue a master’s in social work.
 Joanne has over nine years of experience in care coordination and is well-suited to work in this role.
 For the last year, Joanne has worked in the medical records and billing departments of our partner organization, Redwood Coast Medical Services (RCMS).
-As a prior RCMS employee, Joanne brings a level of understanding and knowledge that will help cultivate deeper connections with RCMS.
-Joanne is currently working to complete training in developing an evidence-based OUD/SUD prevention education curriculum, Matter of Balance, Stanford Self-Management Resource Center Chronic Care Management courses, QPR Suicide Prevention, and Motivational Interviewing.
-Additionally, she has completed training for the Eric Coleman Model of Care Transitions and Care Coordination and Applied Suicide Intervention Skills Training (ASIST).
+As a prior RCMS employee, Joanne brings a level of understanding and knowledge that will help cultivate deeper connections with the community.

 Community Health Worker